-On Defendant Emera's cross-claim, the court awards judgment for Emera against Hawkeye for \$42,000 and the attorney fees and costs awarded to Plaintiff on Count III.

-Lastly, given that Plaintiff prevailed on two elements of his damage claims and the Defendants prevailed on the others, no party can be deemed to have substantially prevailed in the case as a whole, except that Emera did prevail on its cross-claim.
+The net effect is that both Defendants are liable to Plaintiff for damages totaling \$44,866.36.
+On Defendant Emera's cross-claim, the court awards judgment for Emera against Hawkeye for \$44,866.36 and the attorney fees and costs awarded to Plaintiff on Count III.
+Lastly, given that Plaintiff proved some of his claims and the Defendants prevailed on the others, no party can be deemed to have substantially prevailed in the case as a whole, except that Emera did prevail on its cross-claim.